vaplp@engageva.org

 -

-Participants will be able to define and explain the Social Change Ecosystem and identify their current and future roles within the SCE, as well as utilize the connections and relationships that sustain them to move the work of social change forward.
+Participants will be able to define and explain the Social Change Ecosystem (SCE) and identify their current and future roles within the SCE, as well as utilize the connections and relationships that sustain them to move the work of social change forward.

 -